 Sangria can be an alcoholic or non-alcoholic beverage, making it able to be enjoyed by everyone.
+If you’re not a fan of brandies like Hennessy VSOP or Metaxa 12 then you’re probably on the lookout for some alternatives.
 Below, we’ve gathered the best alcoholic substitutes for brandy to spice up your sangria.

 One of the best substitutes for brandy in sangria is whiskey.
 Whiskey is similar to brandy in both flavor and alcohol content, making it a good match for taking its place in any sangria creation.